FHantke/brave-browser-wiki/Brave-Developer-tips.md

 ```

 Alternatively, after building the APK, you can just drag and drop the APK to the running emulator as well.

+### Note about tests on Android
+You should not be using `InProcessBrowserTest` for anything that is (or will be) available on Android.
+That should include just about everything.
+See https://bravesoftware.slack.com/archives/C03MMJ4CHEZ/p1671052432003879?thread_ts=1671050489.910559&cid=C03MMJ4CHEZ for more information.

 ## Running unit tests and browser tests
 To run a browser test, you can use